novafacing/cannonball/README.md

 ### Compiling

-The build system for the plugin is complete and it can be compiled with:
+The build system is a bit of a work in progress, but this will build the client library, the plugin, the example tools and tests, and qemu x86_64.

 ```sh
 meson -Dtarget_list=x86_64 builddir